Santhosh1802/QR-code-generator/README.md

   (5)Ignore the above steps if already have these above.

-  (6)Download the code and then open vs code and open the folder.
+  (6)Download https://github.com/Santhosh1802/QR-code-generator/archive/refs/heads/main.zip and extract the code and then open vs code and open the folder.

   (7)Open terminal and type the following command: